Ladder99/fanuc-driver/README.md

     _machine.PeelVeneer("connect", connect);
 ```

 A connection is established to the Fanuc controller and the call to `PeelVeneer` reveals the *connect* observation.
-The `Connect` `Veneer` instance is responsible for transforming the native Focas response where appropriate, comparing it to the last value seen, and invoking the `dataChanged` action.
-The changed data is then available through the `Machine.Veneers.OnDataChange<Veneers, Veneer>` delegate.
+The `Connect` `Veneer` instance is responsible for transforming the native Focas response where appropriate, comparing it to the last value seen, and invoking the `dataArrived` and `dataChanged` actions.
+Every arrived data is available via the `Machine.Veneers.OnDataArrival<Veneers, Veneer>` delegate.
+Changed data is available via the `Machine.Veneers.OnDataChange<Veneers, Veneer>` delegate.
 Similarly, errors bubble up to `Machine.Veneers.OnError<Veneers, Veneer>`.

 ```